 Follow-Up Messages That Don’t Feel Desperate

 Following up is awkward.
-You don't want to seem desperate, but you also don't want to let opportunities slip away.
-The good news?
-There's a science to following up effectively.
+You don’t want to seem desperate, but you also don’t want to let opportunities slip away when someone simply forgot.

 People don't respond for many reasons that have nothing to do with you: